Date of Degree

 Includes bibliographical references (pages 161-170).

 Copyright 2012 Sheehan David Fisher

 Fisher, Sheehan David.
-"Mediators of interparental conflict and adolescent internalizing/externalizing behaviors." dissertation, University of Iowa, 2012.
+"Mediators of interparental conflict and adolescent internalizing/externalizing behaviors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.